Borders Green Energy

 Most efficient with whole house underfloor heating

 You have heat pump technology in your home already, in the form of your fridge, and perhaps even your tumble dryer.
 Heat pumps are certainly not new, and as with underfloor heating, have been used in domestic properties in Europe for many years.
 The technology is therefore tried and tested, and has proved its worth, even in countries much colder than ours.
-Proposed changes to the building regulations will increase the energy efficiency requirements of new builds such that the installation of fossil fuelled boilers such as gas or oil, will no longer be permitted.
-These proposed changes are likely to be implemented from around 2025.

 AIR SOURCE HEAT PUMPS